Living on the edge: Phase transitions in convex programs with random data: Approximate kinematic bounds

 where the inequality depends on the interlacing result, Proposition~\ref{prop:interlacing}.
 The concentration of intrinsic volumes, Theorem~\ref{thm:main-conc}, demonstrates that the tail functional satisfies the bound

 This completes the first bound.
 The second result, which holds when $m \leq \delta(C) - \lambda$, follows from a parallel argument.

-The conic kinematic formula is required for the second set~\eqref{eq:cone-kinem} of results, which concern the probability that a randomly oriented cone strikes a fixed cone.
-Consider the situation where $\delta(C) + \delta(K) \leq d - \lambda$.
+The conic kinematic formula is required for the second set~\eqref{eq:cone-kinem} of results, which concern the probability that a randomly oriented cone intersects a fixed cone nontrivially.
+Consider the situation where $\delta(C) + \delta(K) \leq d - 2\lambda$.
 The kinematic formula~\eqref{eq:kinematic} yields